home-assistant/developers.home-assistant/docs/api/supervisor/endpoints.md

 <ApiEndpoint path="/os/datadisk/wipe" method="post">

-Wipe the datadisk and all user data, **This will also reboot the device!** This API requires an admin token
+Wipe the datadisk including all user data and settings, **This will also reboot the device!** This API requires an admin token

-This API will wipe all config for addons and Home Assistant and any locally stored data in config, backups, media, etc. The machine will reboot during this.
+This API will wipe all config/settings for addons, Home Assistant and the Operating System and any locally stored data in config, backups, media, etc. The machine will reboot during this.

 After the reboot completes the latest stable version of Home Assistant and Supervisor will be downloaded.
 Once the process is complete you will see onboarding, like during initial setup.

-The Operating System will not change during this.
-This includes OS level settings such as network settings.
+This wipe also include network settings.
+So after the reboot you may need to reconfigure those in order to access Home Assistant again.

 </ApiEndpoint>